Nipple Problems and Discharge

 Treatment for ectasia generally involves treating the symptoms.
 This may include warm compresses and/or antibiotics.
 In some cases, surgery is required to remove the affected breast duct(s).

 What is intraductal papilloma?

 An intraductal papilloma is a small, wart-like growth that projects into the breast ducts near the nipple.
 This causes a bloody or sticky discharge.
 In addition, any slight bump or bruise near the nipple can cause the papilloma to bleed.
-If the discharge becomes bothersome, the duct can be surgically removed, often without changing the appearance of the breast.
+If the discharge becomes bothersome, the duct can be surgically removed.
+This can often be done without changing the appearance of the breast.

-While single papillomas most often affect women nearing menopause, multiple intraductal papillomas, which often occur in both breasts, are more common in younger women.
+While single papillomas most often affect women nearing menopause, multiple intraductal papillomas are more common in younger women.
+They often happen in both breasts.
 Multiple intraductal papillomas are more likely to be associated with a lump than with nipple discharge.
 Any papilloma associated with a lump is surgically removed.

 What about other types of nipple discharge?

 While nipple discharge can be alarming to many women, discharge that appears only when the nipple and breast are squeezed may not be a cause for concern.
 The risk of cancer when nipple discharge is the only symptom is relatively low.

 If there is a lump with the discharge, this will be of primary concern to your healthcare provider.
 Keep in mind, however, that in breastfeeding women, lactational mastitis complicated by an abscess can often cause a lump beneath the areola, as well as a discharge.